Argonius-Angelus/lancer-clocks/README.md

 ## Known Issues
 1) Due to how the module handles custom themes, users require "Use File Browser" permissions to even open the ClockSheet.
 This is deemed an edge-case scenario as this module is mainly GM-facing in its functions.
-2) Custom themes currently do not work on Forge.
-I do not have the knowledge required to currently handle using a user's Asset Library for custom themes as I am not currently in a position that would let me test with it.
+2) Custom themes support on Forge is unknown.
+I cannot confirm nor deny as I do not have the ability to reliably test it.
+I have heard reports stating it both works and does not work, so Your Mileage May Vary.

 ## License